Shuvo-TD/Little_Lemon_Website/README.md

 ## Introduction

 This web app is the culmination of my journey through the front-end development course.
-Utilizing React, I've put my skills into practice to create a web application for the Little Lemon restaurant.
-In this project, I've tackled exercises, followed instructions, and incorporated code snippets and resources from previous courses.

 ### Project Features